 If you are looking to get a warm winter jacket, look for anything with 550 fill power and above.
 Anything lower than that won’t really be warm enough for sub-zero temperatures.

-900 fill power goose down is the golden standard – as good as it can get.
+900 fill power goose down is the “golden standard” – as good as it can get.
 But not a lot of brands offer jackets with this insulation, and especially the cheaper ones.

 North Face is one of the few that makes these jackets, but they tend to be really expensive.
 However, if you’re looking for the warmest jacket money can buy, that’s the number you should be searching for.

-Maybe you’ll see a jacket that’s insulated with 700 fill power down for $50.
+Maybe you’ll see a jacket that’s insulated with 700-fill power down for $50.
 And that is too good to be true – what the manufacturer isn’t telling you is that there’s probably very little insulation in that jacket.
 Meaning that it is not completely insulated and it has cold spots, and you won’t actually be warm in it.

 If you have two jackets, one is insulated with 100 grams of 550 fill power down, and the other one with 60 grams of 700 fill power down.
 Which one is warmer?

 The first one.
 Let’s just look at the numbers here – 100 grams is 3.5 ounces & 60 grams is 2.1 ounces.
 That means that the down in

-90-10 ratio is as good as it gets, and that’s what you’ll see in high quality brands like North Face or Moncler.
-And most of the good brands will actually tell you the ratio of down-feather in one of their “about us” articles, because the ratio is the same in all of their jackets.
+90-10 ratio is as good as it gets, and that’s what you’ll see in high-quality brands like North Face or Moncler.
+And most of the good brands will actually tell you the ratio of down-feather in one of their “about us” pages because the ratio is the same in all of their jackets.

 A jacket can be insulated with 100 grams of down, but what if all of that insulation covers only its body?
 The sleeves and the hood won’t be nearly as warm as the rest of the jacket.

-A jacket that has 90 grams of down, but which is entirely insulated (including the sleeves and the hood), will be warmer that a jacket that has 120 grams of down but only in the body.
+A jacket that has 90 grams of down, but which is entirely insulated (including the sleeves and the hood), will be warmer than a jacket that has 120 grams of down but only in the body.
 That’s because your entire body will be warm and cozy, and your body heat will stay inside the jacket.

-But if that is not the case, even if the jacket is insulated with 900 fill power down, you won’t be as warm – eventually, your arms will start to feel cold, and that is a feeling that can easily spread.
+But if that is not the case, even if the jacket is insulated with 900-fill power down, you won’t be as warm – eventually, your arms will start to feel cold, and that is a feeling that can easily spread.

 Some brands will tell you that these parts of their jackets are filled with down – Canada Goose is one of those, and the first one that comes to mind.
 You should always look for this info in the descriptions of the jackets.
 And if you’re not sure, don’t be afraid to ask questions – after all, you should know exactly what you are getting for your money.

 It’s actually not as simple as “oh let’s just look for the highest fill power with the highest amount”.
 Being too warm is a real issue – one that can render your brand new, ridiculously expensive jacket useless.

 But if you live in areas where winters are milder, don’t get ahead of yourself and buy a super warm jacket – you’ll rarely wear it.
-If you want something you can wear every day, look for jacket with lower fill powers, or high fill power but lower amount of insulation.
+If you want something you can wear every day, look for a jacket with lower fill powers, or high fill power but a lower amount of insulation.

 Anna is the co-owner of expert world travel and can't wait to share her travel experience with the world.
 With over 54 countries under her belt she has a lot to write about!
 Including those insane encounters with black bears in Canada.